britram/taps-transports/draft-ietf-taps-transports.md

 inducing loss.
 Alternatively, a delay-based congestion control scheme can be used in TCP that reacts to changes in delay as an early indication of congestion as also further described in {{congestion-control}}.
+Examples for different kind of congestion control schemes are given in {{congestion-control}}.

 TCP protocol instances can be extended {{RFC7414}} and tuned.
 Some features are sender-side only, requiring no negotiation with the receiver; some are